kaixuan98/dev-challenge/README.md

 The form will submited to the local storage with a key call "salesPerson" and all of the data will be store it in json format

+You will find the key value pair in the browser inspect > application > local storage

 --------------------------------------------------------

 /sales/report --> this allow them to keep track of their sales and commission

 This page consists of 2 part:

     A. a Key in form to set constraint search for a specfic report

     B. a table (report) will be render based on the constraint that the salesperson / manager key in